tjkerby/PWS_670/Gap_Filling_with_PBJelly.md

    To learn more about different options that can be run for each step, use 'Jelly.py <step> --help' on the command line.

    This script will create an ouput directory with several subdirectories.
 You can run assemblathon-stats on the jelly.out.fasta file and your reference to compare the number of Ns and the size of the gaps before and after gap filling with PBJelly.

+   If you want to polish your gap-filled assembly, you will want to use the jelly.out.fast file.
+Consider copying this file to another directory and renaming it.

 # Resources